garethrogers2828/goodfellas/README.md

 ## Description

 GoodFellas is a barber shop website for males of all ages.
 GoodFellas barbers offer a range of hair and beard services to its clients.
 Goodfellas will be useful for males to contact and register interest in the barber shop.
-Services, Location & Contact details are all easily viewable so visitors can plan their journey easily.
+Services, Location & Contact details are all easily viewable so visitors register and plan their journey easily.

 - link to the live site here https://garethrogers2828.github.io/goodfellas/index.html